lux-org/lux/doc/source/advanced/executor.rst

 	lux.config.set_SQL_connection(connection)

-When the set_SQL_connection function is called, Lux gets the details it needs to be able to connect to your PostgreSQL database and run the visualization recommendation system.
+When the :code:`set_SQL_connection` function is called, Lux fetches the details required to connect to your PostgreSQL database and generate useful recommendations.

 Connecting a LuxSQLTable to a Table/View
 ----------------------------------------